tbudd/RepData_PeerAssessment1/PA1_template.md

 mrg[nandx,2]<-mrg[nandx,4] ## replace steps with mean steps by interval where steps == NA
 ```

-Aggregate and plot a histogram of the total number of steps taken per day with the data inputed for NAs.
+Aggregate and plot a histogram of the total number of steps taken per day with the data imputed for NAs.

 ```r
 ahist3<-aggregate(mrg$steps,by=list(mrg$date),FUN=sum)